presj/Credit_Risk_Analysis/README.md

 Overview of the analysis

-This challenge involved building and evaluating select machine learning models to predict credit risk.
+This challenge involved building and evaluating select machine learning models to predict the credit risk of loan applicants.

 Results